-Gators look to snap five game losing streak against Chico State on Saturday
+Gators seek to snap five game losing streak against Chico State on Saturday

 SF State women’s basketball will host the Chico State Wildcats in a conference matchup on Saturday, Dec.
 1 at 1 p.m.